autc04/Retro68/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SSHLL	; Used in aarch64-simd.md.
     UNSPEC_USHLL	; Used in aarch64-simd.md.
     UNSPEC_ADDP		; Used in aarch64-simd.md.
-    UNSPEC_SADDLP	; Used in aarch64-simd.md.
-    UNSPEC_UADDLP	; Used in aarch64-simd.md.
     UNSPEC_TBL		; Used in vector permute patterns.
+    UNSPEC_TBLQ		; Used in vector permute patterns.
     UNSPEC_TBX		; Used in vector permute patterns.
+    UNSPEC_TBXQ		; Used in vector permute patterns.
     UNSPEC_CONCAT	; Used in vector permute patterns.

     ;; The following permute unspecs are generated directly by